ManimCommunity/manim/docs/source/guides/deep_dive.rst

 interface to ``libav`` for media assembly.
 The Cairo renderer (see the implementation `here
 <https://github.com/ManimCommunity/manim/blob/main/manim/renderer/cairo/renderer.py>`__)
 allocates its raster target only when drawing or readback needs it.
-OpenGL creates a window only when the resolved presentation specification requests a live preview.
+OpenGL also constructs a resource-free shell: Manager opens the captured context/target before ``setup()``, or explicit GPU access opens it sooner.
+A native window is created only for a resolved live-preview request.
+Cold image inspection instead uses a temporary headless context.
+The ``-p`` / ``--preview`` option does not create a preview window;
-The ``-p`` / ``--preview`` option does not create this window; it opens the completed artifact after rendering.
+it opens the completed artifact after rendering.

 After the renderer has been instantiated and bound to the scene, the scene populates further initial attributes (notable mention: the ``mobjects`` attribute